Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Employee-Readme/README.md

 * Multiple employee objects for each Employement (employeeId + SequenceNumber), based on the contracts in condition from the Business Rules

 Update:
 * Update attributes of the corresponding employee account as configured in the connector mapping.
+An example of such mapping file can be found in the Assets folder.
 * Create new employee account for each Employement (employeeId + SequenceNumber) combination.
 * Disable account reference from Aref  -*See delete action* -